 The Good Neighbours Network

-There are well over 100 voluntary groups in the Good Neighbours Network in Hampshire.
-The groups are there for people who do not have anyone else to turn to when they need a bit of help.
-Most groups have volunteers who use their own cars to take people to and from GP and hospital appointments.
-Some groups
+There are about 125 independent voluntary groups in the Good Neighbours Network in Hampshire.
+They are there for people who do not have anyone else to turn to when they need a bit of help.
+Mostly, volunteers use their own cars to take people to GP and hospital appointments.
+They stay with them and bring them home again.
+Sometimes groups offer other kinds of services, but not all.
+And some specialise in befriending.
+Find out what service is currently offered in your area

-- Hold regular coffee mornings, lunch and social clubs
+- Regular coffee mornings, lunch or social clubs

-- Offer letter reading and helping people with paperwork
+- Letter reading and helping people with paperwork

 For full details click here : FIND A GROUP